 How Much Margin Do You Need For Reserves?

-Based on national statistics, associations closer to 0% funding are at a higher risk of special assessment.
-On the contrary, those above 70% are relatively safe.
-If you aim too close, you risk landing in a danger, and aiming safely minimizes risk for your HOA.
+Based on national statistics, associations close to $0 in Reserves (0% Funded) are at a higher risk of special assessment.
+At the opposite end, those above 70% Funded are relatively safe from Reserve cash flow problems.
+If you aim too close to zero, you risk running out of money and causing a special assessment or costly and unsightly deferred maintenance.

 3 Reserve Funding Types

-The National Reserves Standards highlight three primary funding goals:
+The National Reserves Standards identify three Funding Goals:

-Full Funding: Here, the reserve balance matches the wear and tear the association experiences, leading to a substantial bank balance.
-This strategy offers the best insulation against unexpected costs.
+Full Funding: Here, the reserve balance is designed to match the wear and tear the association experiences, leading to higher bank balances over the years.
+This strategy offers the best insulation against unexpected special assessments.

-Threshold Funding: This is a mid-way point, either a chosen cash amount or a percentage funded amount.
+Threshold Funding: This is a mid-way point, where the goal is to maintain Reserves above either a chosen cash amount or a Percent Funded amount.

 Lowering Costs for Homeowners

 The most effective way to minimize costs for homeowners is through strategic planning.
-A roof project costing $250,000, for example, can be funded with budgeted funding, resulting in significant savings for homeowners.
-Taking out a loan close to the project’s start date can increase costs by nearly $98,000, indicating the importance of early planning.
+A roof project costing $250,000, for example, can be funded with budgeted funding, resulting in significant savings for homeowners because of compounded bank interest that is earned over the years.
+Taking out a loan close to the project’s start date can increase costs by nearly $98,000 since you are now paying interest to the bank.
+Clearly, early planning makes a big difference in how much your homeowners will be asked to pay for exactly the same projects.

 Reserve Fund Strategy

 Balancing the HOA reserve fund isn’t just about matching reserve income with expenses.
-It’s a strategic move that takes into account the starting point, external factors, and the ultimate goals of funding.
+It’s a strategic move that takes into account the starting point, external factors, and the Funding Goal.
 As board members, it’s crucial to pick a safe target and plan ahead, ensuring the financial health of the association while making fiscally responsible decisions.

 A well-planned HOA reserve fund ensures the community can cover the costs of future capital projects without resorting to drastic measures like levying special assessments or taking out loans.
 Let’s unravel how interest, inflation, funding goals, starting balance, and the size and timing of upcoming reserve projects shape your reserve funding plan.